-Link to other stories about this song:
+Link to other stories and recordings: YOU WERE THERE–

 “The bereaved daughter’s club”